qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Can quickly iterate by changing one part of program, before the changes work with other parts of program (in static typed languages, you need to resolve all compile errors in the code that you don't use now).
 This is double-edged sword.
 The broken code that was not tested tend to get missed.
 - Save some time typing types and type definitions.

 But the statically-typed languages and IDEs are improving.
 The more expressive type systems reduce friction of typing.
 Types can help catching mistakes, help understanding code and help IDE functionalities.
 Type inference and IDE completion saves time of typing types.
+That's why mainstream dynamic languages (JS, Python) are embracing type annotations.

 ### Computation-storage tradeoff